 Going forwards, there will be a greater emphasis on fixed charges, based on the type of customer, metering and expected use.
 Banding will likely be whether domestic, unmetered and for business customers, total volume or Available Capacity.

-From April 2021 Transmission charges will move away being collected via the consumption-based Triad periods and from April 2022, Distribution will have a greater element of fixed costs, moving away from Red, Amber and Green.
+Transmission charges were due to change April 2021, moving away from being collected via the consumption-based Triad periods.
+Due to delays in issuing guidance to energy suppliers, this has moved to April 2022.
+Distribution charges will have a greater element of fixed costs, moving away from Red, Amber and Green, also planned for April 2022.

 Additional changes are expected from 2023 to look at the remaining charges, based on when Electricity is used.
 For example, incentives to avoid periods when Electric Vehicles will be charged.

 Indigo Swan will continue to engage with suppliers and provide updates.
-We are more than happy to discuss how we can support you through this change.
+We are more than happy to discuss how we can support you.